dfeagans/Reference-Files/Reference/Blender.md

 - **Mesh > Vertices > Remove Doubles** = cleans up overlap vertices (often created while simplifying edges with gg moves).

 # Edge-Specific Controls #
 - **Ctrl+r** = Loop Cut / Sub-Divide.
 Click once desired orientation is achieved, then adjust position and click to accept.
+Works on both edges and faces.
   - **Scroll Wheel** - Adjusts number of loop cuts.
   - **e** = choose one specific edge (of the two) to inform the loop cut geometry instead of informing the shape by proportionally based on which edge it's closest to.
   - **f** = toggles which of the edges is being explicitely used to inform the loop cut profile.